Dr. Benuck Talks About His Practice, His Patients and His Favorite Classical Composer

 As told by Russell G. Benuck, M.D.

-We sat down with Dr. Benuck, a board-certified orthopedic surgeon with Swedish Covenant Medical Group, to learn about his patient philosophy and interests.
+We sat down with Dr. Benuck, a board-certified orthopedic surgeon with Swedish Medical Group, to learn about his patient philosophy and interests.

 My medical practice